hlfshell/facial_recognition/journal.md

 ---

 That was dead simple since Github provides a `.zip` download endpoint for the repos.
 The dataset is in the hundreds of megs so I definitely won't be adding it to this git repos so the script loader was a decent idea. `dataloader.sh` is done... onto the dataset pytorch class.

+## Dataset

+Now to create the pytorch dataset class.
+This will handle dataset loading for the training process, and handle transformations as well.

+---

+Initial outline of the dataset loader created.
+You can pass in the csv file of labels, the directory of the images, and set the transforms if they exist.
+I have to write the transformation function still.